IRkernel/IRkernel/cran-comments.md

 Note:

 * Found the following calls to attach():
-  File 'IRkernel/R/kernel.r':
+  File 'IRkernel/R/environment.r':
     attach(NULL, name = "jupyter:irkernel")
   See section 'Good practice' in '?attach'.

   We use this additional environment to add functions so that regular "stuff" like `quit()` works in the IRkernel environment (in this case to shutdown the kernel).
-We added the "good practice" `on.exit` call to `detach` (although it usually IRkernel::main() will be running for the complete lifetime of the R Session).
+We added the "good practice" `on.exit` call to `detach` in R\kernel.r -> `main()` so that this environment is available as long as the R kernel is running..

 ## Downstream dependencies

-It is assumed that there won't be any code dependencies on this package, as it implements a application without any API apart form the startup function and the implemented Jupyter Messaging spec..
+It is assumed that there won't be any code dependencies on this package, as it implements an application without any API apart from the startup function and the implemented Jupyter Messaging spec.
+It's usually started as `R --slave -e IRkernel::main() --args {connection_file}`.